i-on-project/codegarten/README.md

         - Administration (Read & Write)
 - Disable "User-to-server token expiration"

-### Setting up the secrets directory
+### Setting up the secrets
 The server application requires some secret information in order to be able to be executed (including running the tests).
-This information is composed by (the file names are the ones specified in the Dockerfile):
+This information is composed by:

-- `cipher-key.txt` - A cipher key that'll be used to cipher sensitive information in the database
+- A cipher key that'll be used to cipher sensitive information in the database
-- `gh-app-private-key.pem` - The GitHub App's private key, in order to be able to sign JWTs
+- The GitHub App's private key, in order to be able to sign JWTs
-- `github-app-properties.json` - A GitHub App Properties JSON that specifies information about the Github App
+- A GitHub App Properties JSON that specifies information about the Github App

-The path for these files can be specified through the use of the following environment variables, respectively:
+This information can be specified through the use of the following environment variables, respectively:

-- `CODEGARTEN_CIPHER_KEY_PATH`
+- `CODEGARTEN_CIPHER_KEY`
-- `CODEGARTEN_GITHUB_APP_PRIVATE_KEY_PATH`
+- `CODEGARTEN_GITHUB_APP_PRIVATE_KEY`
-- `CODEGARTEN_GITHUB_APP_PROPERTIES_PATH`
+- `CODEGARTEN_GITHUB_APP_PROPERTIES`

+More information about the value of these variables in the following sections.

 #### Cipher key
-The cipher key is specified in a simple text file.
+The cipher key is specified in the `CODEGARTEN_CIPHER_KEY` environment variable.
 It will be padded or cut in order to have exactly 16, 24 or 32 bytes.

 #### GitHub App private key
 The GitHub App's private key can be obtained from its configuration page.
-Since it auto-downloads a `.pem` file, it can be easily copied over to the `secrets` directory.
+In order for the server application to read it properly, the text present in the `.pem` file needs to be encoded in Base64 and placed in the `CODEGARTEN_GITHUB_APP_PRIVATE_KEY` environment variable.

 #### GitHub App properties JSON
-This file needs to follow the following scheme:
+This information needs to follow the following scheme:
 ```json
 {
     "name": "GitHub App Name",